-Dear Jim, If you had to recommend what you considred to be the most important book, what would it be (but not the Bible).
-Thank you, Allison H. Dear Allison, There are so many important volumes but I have thought … Continue reading
+If you had to recommend what you considred to be the most important book, what would it be (but not the Bible).

-On his step-daughter.
 A man, who is HIV positive, has been indicted on child endangering charges after prosecutors say he used the same tainted needle to tattoo his 15-year-old stepdaughter that he used on himself.
 Jeremy Paul Huffman, 42, was indicted on two counts of felonious assault, and two counts of child endangerment.

 Send ’em along.
 The Carnival will post tonight at 00:01.

 What if my pastor preached to me like this: “Listen!
 I will now deliver a sermon.
 Three parts of it will be lies and the fourth part will be true”—and, moreover, he did not distinguish for me which were the three parts or which the fourth part?
 If I, nevertheless, blindly believed everything, then please tell me, what basis I would have for accusing such a pastor on the Last Day of having deceived me?
 He would answer me (just as the devil himself would): “I have not deceived you, but you deceived yourself.
 I warned you that I would lie to you, and you wanted to have the lies.” — Martin Luther